machinalis/telegraphy/doc/source/intro.rst

-The Meerkat framework
+The telegraphy framework
 =====================

-The Meerkat project comprises three main components:
+The telegraphy project comprises three main components:
  * El Gateway incluye: una API (provee lo necesario para definir eventos, etc), un servidor tipo web-sockets (SS, en una primera instancia Tornado+SockJS) y un componente de IPC que conecta la API con el SS (inicialmente 0MQ).
  * A JS API: implements a custom, simple protocol, to communicate with the gateway.
 It can subscribe to specific type of events, receive such events as they happen server-side, query for metadata of available event's types, etc.
  * A Django app: provides a class-based api that provides a means to extend db Models with features to generate events.
 Some default events related to db operations (create, update, delete) are automatically inherited (configurable), relying on Django-signals.
 Other custom events can be created.